awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 `-- index.jsp
 ```

-If you override Elastic Beanstalk's Apache configuration, add the following lines to your `httpd.conf` to pull in Elastic Beanstalk's configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md), response compression, and static files\.
+If you override the Elastic Beanstalk Apache configuration, add the following lines to your `httpd.conf` to pull in the Elastic Beanstalk configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md), response compression, and static files\.

 ```
-Include conf.d/*.conf
+IncludeOptional conf.d/*.conf
-Include conf.d/elasticbeanstalk/*.conf
+IncludeOptional conf.d/elasticbeanstalk/*.conf
 ```

+If your environment uses Apache 2\.2 as its proxy, replace the `IncludeOptional` directives with `Include`\.
+For details about the behavior of these two directives in the two Apache versions, see [Include in Apache 2\.4](https://httpd.apache.org/docs/2.4/mod/core.html#include), [IncludeOptional in Apache 2\.4](https://httpd.apache.org/docs/2.4/mod/core.html#includeoptional), and [Include in Apache 2\.2](https://httpd.apache.org/docs/2.2/mod/core.html#include)\.

 **Note**
-To override the default listener on port 80, include a file named `00_application.conf` at `.ebextensions/httpd/conf.d/elasticbeanstalk/` to overwrite Elastic Beanstalk's configuration\.
+To override the default listener on port 80, include a file named `00_application.conf` at `.ebextensions/httpd/conf.d/elasticbeanstalk/` to overwrite the Elastic Beanstalk configuration\.

-Take a look at Elastic Beanstalk's default configuration file at `/etc/httpd/conf/httpd.conf` on an instance in your environment for a working example\.
+For a working example, take a look at the Elastic Beanstalk default configuration file at `/etc/httpd/conf/httpd.conf` on an instance in your environment\.
 All files in the `.ebextensions/httpd` folder in your source bundle are copied to `/etc/httpd` during deployments\.

 ## Extending the Default nginx Configuration<a name="java-tomcat-proxy-nginx"></a>

 To extend Elastic Beanstalk's default nginx configuration, add `.conf` configuration files to a folder named `.ebextensions/nginx/conf.d/` in your application source bundle\.
-Elastic Beanstalk's nginx configuration includes `.conf` files in this folder automatically\.
+The Elastic Beanstalk nginx configuration includes `.conf` files in this folder automatically\.

 ```
 ~/workspace/my-app/